jesusBray/react-js/README.md

 install curl if you already have it is not necessary.

-1 step: sudo apt-get install curl install node js.
+Step 1: sudo apt-get install curl install node js.

 Step 2: sudo apt-get install -y nodejs